 What’s In Store For The Turpins Now

-This plea deal will keep both of them in prison for the rest of their lives, securing the two main goals of the prosecution — punishing the adults, and ensuring they’d never be able to hurt their children again.
+This plea deal will keep both of them in prison for the rest of their lives, securing the two main goals of the prosecution — punishing the adults, and ensuring they would never be able to hurt their children again.

 “Part of our job is to seek and get justice,” said Riverside County District Attorney Mike Hestrin.
 “But it’s also to protect the victims from further harm.”